-Transaction, restructuring and other costs for the three month period and year ended December 31, 2022 decreased by 56% to \$0.7 million as compared to \$1.6 million and by 38% to \$5.0 million as compared to \$8.1 million, respectively, for the same periods in the prior year.
+- Transaction, restructuring and other costs for the three month period and year ended December 31, 2023 decreased by 9% to \$0.6 million as compared to \$0.7 million and by 71% to \$1.4 million as compared to \$5.0 million, respectively, for the same periods in the prior year. - Transaction, restructuring and other costs incurred were non-recurring and primarily related to (i) transition and integration costs related to prior years acquisitions; and (ii) restructuring costs from labour savings and other initiatives.

-- Transaction, restructuring and other costs incurred during the three month period and year ended December 31, 2022 primarily related to: (i) transition and integration costs related to the MPGL LTC Pharmacy Business; (ii) acquisition costs related to the Hogan LTC Pharmacy Business; and (iii) restructuring costs from labour savings and other initiatives. - Comparatively, costs incurred during the same periods in the prior year related to: (i) the 2021 Acquisitions; and (ii) Remedy's related acquisition and integration costs.
+Comparatively, costs incurred during the same periods in the prior year related to: (i) transition and integration costs related to the prior years acquisitions; (ii) acquisition costs related to the acquisition of the long-term care pharmacy business of Hogan Pharmacy Partners Ltd. ("Hogan" or the "Hogan LTC Pharmacy Business"); and (iii) restructuring costs from labour savings and other initiatives.

-Goodwill and intangible assets impairment for the three month period and year ended December 31, 2022 was nil and \$24.3 million, respectively, as compared to nil for the same periods in the prior year.
-The goodwill impairment loss recorded during the second quarter of 2022 was primarily attributable to the loss of a large customer contract and increases in the input costs of the business, in addition to the impact of rising interest rates on the discount rates used to determine the recoverable amount of the Company's cash generating units and the intangible assets impairment loss related to the loss of the customer contract.
+Goodwill and intangible assets impairment for the three month period and year ended December 31, 2023 was \$0.7 million as compared to nil and \$24.3 million, respectively, for the same period in the prior year.
+The intangible assets impairment recorded during the fourth guarter of 2023 related to a portion of the customer relationships intangible asset that was acquired as part of historical acquisitions.
+Goodwill impairment recorded during the second quarter of 2022 was primarily attributable to the loss of a large customer contract and increases in the input costs of the business, in addition to the impact of rising interest rates on the discount rates used to determine the recoverable amount of the Company's cash generating units and the intangible assets impairment related to the loss of the customer contract.

-Finance costs, net includes interest expense and accretion expense relating to the Company's borrowings and interest expense relating to the Company's finance leases.
+Finance costs, net includes interest expense, accretion expense and loss on financial liability extinguishment relating to the Company's borrowings and interest expense relating to the Company's finance leases; partially offset by the interest income earned on the Company's savings accounts and guaranteed investment certificates.

-- Finance costs, net for the three month period and year ended December 31, 2022 decreased by 8% to \$3.5 million as compared to \$3.8 million and by 14% to \$14.9 million as compared to \$17.3 million, respectively, for the same periods in the prior year. - Finance costs, net excluding accretion expense for the three month period and year ended December 31, 2022 decreased by 4% to \$2.8 million as compared to \$2.9 million and increased by 19% to \$11.6 million as compared to \$9.7 million, respectively, for the same periods in the prior year.
-Finance costs, net excluding accretion expense for three month period ended December 31, 2022 decreased primarily due to the reduction in outstanding indebtedness as a result of a partial conversion of the Convertible Debentures in November 2021 and November 2022.
-Finance costs, net excluding accretion expense for year ended December 31, 2022 increased largely due to an increase in outstanding indebtedness and lease liabilities as compared to the prior year, which resulted in higher interest expense on the Company's borrowings and leases. - Accretion expense for the three month period and year ended December 31, 2022 decreased by 7% to
+- Finance costs, net for the three month period and year ended December 31, 2023 increased by 26% to \$4.4 million as compared to \$3.5 million and decreased by 4% to \$14.3 million as compared to \$14.9 million, respectively, for the same periods in the prior year. - Finance costs, net excluding accretion expense and loss on financial liability extinguishment for the three month period and year ended December 31, 2023 decreased by 4% to \$2.6 million as compared to \$2.7 million and increased by 3% to \$11.9 million as compared to \$11.6 million, respectively, for the same periods in the prior year.
+Finance costs, net excluding accretion expense and loss on financial liability extinguishment for the three month period ended December 31, 2023 decreased primarily due to the reduction in outstanding indebtedness as a result of a partial conversion of the Convertible Debentures in November 2023 and higher interest income earned.
+Finance costs, net excluding accretion expense and loss on financial liability extinguishment for the year ended December 31, 2023 increased primarily due to the increase in lease liabilities as compared to the prior year, which resulted in higher interest expense partially offset by a reduction in outstanding indebtedness as a result of a partial conversion of the Convertible Debentures in November 2023 and 2022, and higher interest income earned.